dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

 A confidence interval, or interval estimate, provides a range of values that, with a certain level of confidence, contains the population parameter of interest.

-Now one really important thing to keep in mind, the <b>interval estimate is for the population parameter</b>.
+Now one really important thing to keep in mind, the <b>interval estimate or the confidence interval is for the population parameter</b>.
 We are not trying to get an interval estimate for sample statistics.

 The core idea is conveyed by the following equation: